Valentine’s Day for little girls

 Why Do We Give Flowers to Our Daughters

 Anyway, there are several objectives to flower-giving gesture.

 - 1. We want them to know that they are special and they are loved.
 In this world, we put so much premium on flowers.
 So we think that it is one way of telling them that–partly speaking in the language of this world so that the world will not get to them first.

-- 2. We want them to receive their first flowers from Papa–the first man in their life.
+- 2. We want them to receive their first flowers from our ballet Papa–the first man in their life.

 - 3. We want to show them how they should be treated by the future men in their lives.
 We are indirectly teaching them to expect nothing less than value, love, and respect in their future relationships.

 - 4. We think that if Papa keeps on doing this, they will not easily be swayed or enticed by the first boy who offers them flowers that usually happens during pubescence when hormones are raging.
 They are already used to it, so there is no longer youthful novelty to it, unless of course, the gesture is done when they are already mature enough to understand the meaning (read: serious relationship).